rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 Before you can start compiling the SlicerROS2 module, you will need:

 * Some knowledge of Linux, CMake and ROS 2.

 * Ubuntu Linux with `ROS 2 <https://www.ros.org>`_.
-This module has been developed and tested using Ubuntu 20.04 with ROS Galactic.
-It might also work on Ubuntu 22.04 with ROS Humble.
+This module has been developed and tested using Ubuntu 20.04 with ROS Galactic and Ubuntu 22.04 with ROS Humble.

 * Slicer 3D built from source is required to build an extension.

   * Ubuntu 20.04 only.
 Instructions from the Slicer site recommend to